PranavAgwan/Disease-Detection/README.md

-# 🧬 AI/ML Disease Detection Web Application
+# 🧬 Disease Detection using CNN and Random Forest Algorithm

 ## 🧠 Introduction
 This project focuses on creating a **disease detection system** capable of identifying four diseases: